 Up until just a couple of years ago, most of the food I ate came out of a box or a bag, and, except for the occasional batch of homemade cookies, I hardly ever cooked or baked anything myself.
 When I was younger, I was the poster-child for junk food.
-Fruit-roll-ups, Kit Kat bars, Poptarts, Cheese Doodles, I ate them all (and not much of anything else).
-My idea of a “healthy” after-school snack was to put several large spoonfuls of reduced-fat peanut butter spread (it was only 60% peanuts and 40% who-knows-what-else) and mix in a huge handful of M&Ms or chocolate chips.
-I even used to eat fake store-bought frosting straight out of the can by the spoonful.
+Chips, candy, cookies – I ate them all.
+My idea of a “healthy” after-school snack was to put several large spoonfuls of reduced-fat peanut butter spread (it was only 60% peanuts and 40% who-knows-what-else) and mix in a huge handful of chocolate chips.
+I even used to eat fake, store-bought frosting straight out of the can by the spoonful.
 Pretty disgusting, huh!

 My diet in college wasn’t much better either.
 I basically survived on cereal, crackers, and raman noodles.
-My serving of “fruit” for the day was one of those packages of sugary fruit snacks that I thought were a healthy option because they were “made with real fruit juice” (yeah, like 1% maybe!).
+My serving of “fruit” for the day was one of those packages of sugary fruit snacks that I thought were a healthy option because they were “made with real fruit juice.”
 And I don’t even want to think about how many preservatives and artificial flavors and how many gallons of high fructose corn syrup I’ve probably eaten over the years.

 Now, though, my diet looks completely different.
 I cook almost all of my food myself at home from scratch using natural, organic ingredients.
 I go to farmer’s markets and farm stands to get fresh produce in season, and buy pasture-raised eggs from local farms.
 I bake my own bread with homemade sourdough yeast and keep a little garden to grow some of my own vegetables and herbs.
 I never would have even thought of doing any of those things a few years ago, but now they all seem perfectly normal to me.